 When you book your hotel, make sure it’s a hotel with a gym.
 While most hotel pools are small, I like to make sure there is a pool.
 You may not be able to get in the swim workout you’d normally get in a larger pool, but you can work on your swimming technique by doing some swim drills.
 If swim workouts are a priority for you, consider getting a swim tether so you can get uninterrupted swimming in while using a small pool.
-And don’t forget to use these great swim & post-swim products from SBR.
+And don’t forget to check out our partners for some great swim related products.

 If you’re visiting an area that’s runable, ask the concierge for some popular running routes from the hotel.
 You can also check online for trails or running routes.
 If that’s not possible, at least you’ve got the hotel gym.
 Even with limited equipment and space, you can get in a good workout.

 Hotel gyms usually have a treadmill, dumbbells, and a few other various exercise equipment.
 Even if it’s a small space, you can get in a decent workout with running and strength training.

 Don’t forget these tips on treadmill running.

 When packing for your trip, take along a small massage stick or foam roller, exercise clothes for the gym, outdoor running clothes, and a bathing suit.
 Depending on the weather, you may be able to use you’re outdoor running clothes for the gym.